What Is Morbid Obesity?

 Certain medications, such as antidepressants, can cause weight gain.
 Medical conditions such as hypothyroidism can also lead to weight gain, but can usually be managed so that they do not lead to obesity.

-Anyone can gain weight and become obese if they eat more calories than their bodies can use.
+Anyone can gain weight and develop obesity if they eat more calories than their bodies can use.

 Many behavioral factors play a role in obesity as well, including your eating habits and daily activity level.
 Many people develop their eating habits as children and have trouble refining them to maintain proper body weight as they age.
 As an adult, you may be inactive at your job and have less time for exercise, meal planning, and physical activity.